waywardgeek/not_rune/README.md

         return n*fact(n-1)
     }

-Or for those of us who care a lot about speed:

-    func fact(n) {
-        result = 1
-        for i = 2 to n {
-            result *= n
-        }
-        return result
-    }

-The built-in LALR(1) parser will be used to extend the syntax of Rune in almost any way you like.
+The built-in LALR(1) parser can be used to extend the syntax of Rune in almost any way you like.
 For example, the print statement will be defined with the LALR(1) parser rather than built into the compiler itself.
 Similarly, syntax for complex number support will be contained in a library.

 Rune is intended to be safer than system programming languages such as C and C++.
-Buffer overflows are not possible, and there are never dangling pointers or uninitialized variables.
+Buffer overflows are either checked at runtime or optimizedout at compile time, and there are never dangling pointers or uninitialized variables.
+Dangling pointers are avoided through Rune's data modeling: every object is in a cascade-delete relationship with one or more parent objects, all the way to the "root" object.
+Objects are either owned by a variable on the stack, or lives in the heap.
+Those owned on the stack are destroyed when they go out of scope.

 Rune will be is strongly typed.
 When you do not specify types of function parameters, they are infered from the caller.
 Consider this min function: